ewilded/psychoPATH/README.md

 ### Are any of these scenarios even likely?
 Not very (although all met in the wild, they are just quite rare), this is why it appeared sensible to automate the entire check.

 Speaking of path traversal, *most* of today's frameworks and languages are path traversal-proof.
 Still, sometimes they are not used properly.
-When it comes to languages, they usually (e.g. PHP) strip any path sequences from the standard variable holding the POST-ed file (`Content-Disposition: form-data; name="file"; filename="test.jpg"`), still it is quite frequent the application is using another user-supplied variable to rename the file after upload (and this is our likely-succsful injection point).
+When it comes to languages, they usually (e.g. PHP) strip any path sequences from the standard variable holding the POST-ed file (`Content-Disposition: form-data; name="file"; filename="test.jpg"`), still it is quite frequent the application is using another user-supplied variable to rename the file after upload (and this is our likely-successful injection point).

 When it comes to uploading files to hidden/not explicitly linked directories in the document root (those explicitly linked like `Your file is here: <a href='uploads/a.jpg'>uploads/a.jpg</a>` are trivial to find, no tools needed), it is usually a result of weird development practices and/or some forgotten 'temporary' code put together for testing - and never removed.
-Still, it happens and it is being missed, as no sane person would think of e.g. searching for the file they just uploaded in a webroot subdirectory called 'logs/tmp'.
+Still, it happens and it is being missed, as, again, no sane person would think of e.g. searching for the file they just uploaded in a webroot subdirectory called `logs/tmp`.

 ## The algorithm